Samsung/Tizen.CircularUI/doc/guide/CircleStepper.md

 ## Add CircleStepper in CirclePage

 You can set the `CircleStepper` in the [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
 For more information on how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), see [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
-`RotaryFocusTargetName` property sets the currently focused control that is handled by rotating and displaying the focused control's circle object.
+`RotaryFocusObject` property sets the currently focused control that is handled by rotating and displaying the focused control's circle object.
 If this value properly is not set, then control can not receive [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

 `CircleStepper` has the following properties: